 NOTE: A battery discharges up to 2% per day when idle.
-If your motorcycle is not ridden for a month, the battery may not have sufficient charge to start your motorcycle.

-Big Bear Choppers does not recommend using a standard automotive battery charger as early battery failure not covered under warranty may result.
+If your motorcycle is not ridden for approximately for a month, the battery may not have sufficient charge to start your motorcycle.
+Big Bear Choppers does not recommend using a standard automotive battery charger as battery failure is not covered under warranty.